Skip to main content

 const { account } = generateAccount(accountMnemonic)

-const { mnemonic, fullDid } = await createFullDid(account)
+const { fullDid } = await createFullDid(account)

 console.log('\nsave following to .env to continue\n')